cloudfoundry/diego-release/README.md

    The manifest property `properties.diego.etcd.peer_cert` should be set to the certificate in `peer/etcd.service.consul.crt` The manifest property `properties.diego.etcd.peer_key` should be set to the certificate in `peer/etcd.service.consul.key`

-> Most of these commands can be found in scripts/generate-etcd-certs

 ### Custom SSL Certificate Generation

 If you already have a CA, or wish to use your own names for clients and